rockdaboot/wget2/docs/wget2_manual.md

   Another way to specify username and password is in the URL itself.
 Either method reveals your password to anyone who bothers to run "ps".
 To prevent the passwords from being seen, store them in .wgetrc or .netrc, and make sure to protect those files from other users with "chmod".
-If the passwords are really important, do not leave them lying in those files either---edit the files and delete them after Wget has started the download.
+If the passwords are really important, do not leave them lying in those files either---edit the files and delete them after Wget2 has started the download.

 * --no-http-keep-alive

   Turn off the "keep-alive" feature for HTTP downloads.
-Normally, Wget asks the server to keep the connection open so that, when you download more than one document from the same server, they get transferred over the same TCP connection.
+Normally, Wget2 asks the server to keep the connection open so that, when you download more than one document from the same server, they get transferred over the same TCP connection.
 This saves time and at the same time reduces the load on the server.